cylc/cylc-doc/src/suite-design-guide/portable-suites.rst

 Site Include-Files
 ------------------

-If a section heading in a flow.cylc file is repeated the items under it simply add to or override those defined under the same section earlier in the file (but note :ref:`List Item Override In Site Include-Files`).
+If a section heading in a :cylc:conf:`flow.cylc` file is repeated the items under it simply add to or override those defined under the same section earlier in the file (but note :ref:`List Item Override In Site Include-Files`).
 For example, this task definition:

 .. code-block:: cylc